arnold-c/reproducible-research/guideline.md

 # Git

 Think of it as tracked changes for your code.
-When working on a project, even if you're the only one coding, it’s important to be able to go back to previous versions if you make a mistake and can’t remember all the steps you went through since your last stable version.
+When working on a project, even if you're the only one coding, it's important to be able to go back to previous versions if you make a mistake and can't remember all the steps you went through since your last stable version.

 ## Set up